libremente/libremente.github.io/_posts/2018-01-06-new-year-code-resolution.md

 * **Learn** TDD and Dynamic Programming.
 This is something I started to study many times but I never tried in a real world use case.
 I believe in it, and I think it may be a good deal to foster it more.
 * **Contribute** to FOSS projects more.
-Which translated in polishing and pushing some patches I've already done for a set of programs locally and find more interesting projects to contribute to.
+Which translates in polishing and pushing some patches I've already done for a set of programs locally and in finding more interesting projects to contribute to.
 * **Donate** to FOSS projects.
 I will continue to do it as much as possible.
 * **Read** more.
 My next buy will be the latest release of ''Two Scoops of Django''.